kevin-xuan/AGCL/README.md

-# AGRAN
+# MAGCL

-This is the implementation for the paper: “Adaptive Graph Representation Learning for Next POI Recommendation.”
-SIGIR 2023
+This is the implementation for the paper: “Multi-faceted Adaptive Graph Contrastive Learning for Next Point-of-Interest Recommendation.”

 ## Datasets